syedmharis/syedmharis/README.md

 ## 🙋‍♂️ About Me

-<p>I'm a software engineer with a passion for all things tech.
-My favorite programming language is JavaScript, but I'm also proficient in Python and Kotlin I have experience working with MERN stack and Android, and I enjoy exploring new technologies and frameworks to build innovative applications.In my free time, you'll find me tinkering with new tech gadgets, attending hackathons and sometimes (or a lot) playing games.
-I'm a big believer in the power of open source and actively looking for contribute to projects on GitHub.If you're interested in collaborating on a project or just want to chat about the latest tech trends, feel free to reach out.
-Let's build something great together!</p>
+<p>I'm a results-oriented Software Engineer with a strong passion for developing innovative and user-centric applications.
+My expertise lies in JavaScript and Python, with extensive hands-on experience in the MERN stack and AI development.
+I am a firm believer in the power of open-source technology and am always on the lookout for opportunities to contribute to impactful projects.
+Let's connect and build something amazing together!</p>

 - 🏫 I’m graduated Software Engineer from [UIT.](https://www.uitu.edu.pk/)